TheGrayZ/talktally/README.md

 Dictation lets you hold a key to capture a short mic snippet, transcribe it locally, and paste the text into the focused app.

-- Enable “Dictation (press & hold)” in Hotkey & Dictation
+- Enable "Dictation (press & hold)" in Hotkey & Dictation
 - Choose the hold key (default: right Option) and transcriber command (default: `whisper`)
 - Choose a Whisper model (e.g., `tiny`, `base`, `small`, `medium`, `large`)
 - A small HUD dot appears near the cursor while recording (red) and while transcribing (orange)